 Time for Fall Fertilization

-Now that aerification procedures are coming to an end and fertilizer blackout periods are lifting, it is time to think about fall fertilization and building a strategy for ensuring maximum plant health going into the cooler months and coming out strong in the spring.
+Now that summer cultural practices are coming to an end and fertilizer blackout periods are lifting, it is time to think about fall fertilization and building a strategy for ensuring maximum plant health going into the cooler months and coming out strong in the spring.
 Remember that timing of fall applications and nutrient amounts will depend greatly on turf type, use and location.

 It is necessary to ensure balanced nutrition throughout the growing months and is critical to ensure enough nutrients are available to the plant for carbohydrate storage heading into the fall months and into winter.
 Timing and rates are critical and depending on where you are located and the turf species that are being grown, these will generally vary.
 There are many publications and extension specialists available to help guide these decisions.
 Part of an effective strategy is to avoid applying too much nitrogen or making late applications too far into the cooler months.
 Remember, only fertilize with adequate amounts of nutrition that turf is capable of utilizing during a given period - this will likely help prevent difficulties during spring green-up.